akauppi/GroundLevel-firebase-es/README.md

 $ npm install
 ```

-This installs some common packages, Firebase JS SDK being the most important.
-Subpackages use them from the root, and this is where you update their versions.
+This installs some common tools, especially ESLint, used in multipla parts of the repo.
+Subpackages see them from the root, and this is where you update their versions.

 Each of the subpackages has its own `npm install` that you'll run, for development.
 Follow the instructions in the particular `README`s.